johanneslutzeyer/johanneslutzeyer.github.io/index.md

 ---

 ## News
+- **December 2024**: I gave a talk entitled "Methodological Advances in Graph Neural Networks" at Ericsson Research upon invitation of <a href="https://anastasiosgiovanidis.net/" target="_blank">Anastasios Giovanidis</a>.
 - **November 2024**: I am very happy to receive one of the <a href="https://youtu.be/Ei1yYioawxg?t=371" target=" blank">LOG Top Reviewer Awards</a>.
 - **November 2024**: Please come join us at the <a href="https://sites.google.com/view/learning-on-graph-paris-meetup/home" target=" blank">Paris Learning on Graphs Meetup </a> accompanying the Learning on Graphs Conference.
 - **August 2024**: [Applications are now closed.]
 We invite applications for a CIFRE PhD position in collaboration with CMA-CGM on Graph Neural Networks for Maritime Trade.